Boston Symphony Orchestra/Tanglewood

 San Francisco Performances

-San Francisco Performances was founded by Ruth Felt in 1979, and now in its 33rd season, presents more than 60 mainstage performances of chamber music, recitals, contemporary dance and jazz.
+San Francisco Performances was founded by Ruth Felt in 1979 and presents more than 60 mainstage performances of chamber music, recitals, contemporary dance and jazz.
 Through the years, SF Performances has presented more than 100 premieres and San Francisco debuts, introducing such acclaimed artists in recital as composer/pianist Thomas Adès, cellist Yo-Yo Ma and violinist Anne-Sophie Mutter, as well as presenting single choreographer-led dance companies such as the Paul Taylor Dance Company and Ohud Naharin's Batsheva from Israel.
-Through partnerships with artists, schools and community organizations, SF Performances has established one of the most respected performing arts education programs in the country.
-In the 11/12 season mainstage commissioning projects include a vocal quintet from Jake Heggie for the Alexander String Quartet and Joyce DiDonato and the Brentano Quartets "Fragments," a program of short new works from several composers.
-In the 12/13 season there will be a four concert series with pianist Jonathan Biss and his guest artists which includes a Music Accord commission from Bernard Rands and a piano quintet from Timothy Andres. www.sfperformances.org
+Through partnerships with artists, schools and community organizations, SF Performances has established one of the most respected performing arts education programs in the country. www.sfperformances.org

 Schubert Club